GreCodes/GreCodes/README.md

 --->

 ## 👋 Hi, I’m @GreCodes
-- 👀 I’m interested in coding, music, and linguistics.
+- 👀 I’m interested in drawing, pottery, coding, music, and languages.
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking for a job in the tech industry.
 - 📫 Reach me on https://twitter.com/HelloGreCodes